franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

 - Finish group logic:
-  - Leaving groups.
+  - Leaving groups. (python view for htmx)
-  - Deleting groups (Only can be done by an admin)
+  - Deleting groups (Only can be done by an admin, do the python view for htmx)
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
   - This should be an user field [Useful library for that](https://github.com/fabiocaccamo/django-colorfield).
   - [USE THIS](https://getbootstrap.com/docs/5.3/forms/form-control#color).